Best Sports Betting Sites

 There are some very good welcome bonuses available from the best sports betting sites aimed at enticing new customers to join.
 A tip for those who are searching for their first online bookmaker is to not be swayed by the big numbers.
 Read the terms and conditions of each offer to make sure it fits with your style of betting.

-In our opinion, the best welcome bonus at the moment is at Matchbook.
-Again, if you’re new, then you may not be aware that Matchbook is a sports betting exchange.
+In our opinion, the best welcome bonus at the moment is at Betfair.
+Again, if you’re new, then you may not be aware that Betfair is a sports betting exchange.
 Basically, it is just a platform where customers (bettors) ‘exchange’ bets.

 So for example; customer A wants to place a bet on Liverpool to beat Manchester United.
 Customer B doesn’t think Liverpool will win, so he matches the bet.
 Very simply, that is how the exchange works.